 This test is done to measure the levels of cholesterol in the blood.
 Abnormal levels of cholesterol are linked to an increased risk of plaque formation in blood vessels.
-This plaque formation can lead to heart attacks or strokes.
-The results will be used to estimate your risk of heart disease.
-For example:
+This plaque formation can lead to a

 Steps to take before the test depend on the test you are having.
 For example:

 Fasting lipid profile—You will need to stop eating or drinking 9-12 hours before the test.
 Water is allowed during this time.

 Total cholesterol test and total cholesterol test with HDL measurement—You do not need to fast.